majorsilence/Dev/_posts/2023-04-07-dotnet-development.md

 We will build upon the TVShows class.
 We will define an interface.
 We will include a new property ParentalGuide.

-Much of this will not make sense until the IOC and Depednacy injection sections later in this guide.
+Much of this will not make sense until the IOC and dependency injection sections later in this guide.

 The following code example defines an interface named TVShow.
 It is not necessary or necessarily recommended to prepend the name with an I but it is very common to see such interfaces in the c# and vb world.
 In code bases that do prepend an I the name would be ITVShow.
 The following code examples will not follow that pattern.